-The dissertation is required of all Ph.D. candidates, and is the culmination of advanced study leading to the doctoral degree.
+The dissertation is required of all Ph.D. candidates and is the culmination of advanced study leading to the doctoral degree.
 It demonstrates the student's scholarly expertise and independent contribution to knowledge.
-The dissertation process formally begins when all other requirements of the Ph.D. program have been met, and includes 18 credits of dissertation research.
+The dissertation process formally begins when all other requirements of the Ph.D. program have been met, including all required and elective coursework and completion of the empirical paper.
 The doctorate requires that each doctoral candidate perform original research in the form of a doctoral dissertation.
-The dissertation is an investigation of a problem of significance that makes a unique contribution to the field.
+The dissertation is an investigation of an area of significance that makes a unique contribution to the field.
 It must demonstrate that the candidate is capable of independent research and analysis, reported in accepted scholarly style, and that s/he has attained a high degree of scholarly competence.